compute-tooling/compute-studio/old-docs/PRIVACY.md

 ### Transfer of Information to Other Countries

-COMP is based in the United States and the information we collect is governed by U.S. law.
-By accessing or using our Services or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries for use by COMP as described in this Privacy Policy.
-If you choose to use our Services, you need to agree to our Terms and Conditions, which set out the contract between COMP and its users.
-COMP engages in a number of international activities.
-In connection with the management of those activities, COMP may transfer information to other countries.
-By submitting your information to COMP via the websites, or in connection with your interactions with COMP offline, you consent to such transfers and to the processing of this information in other countries.
+Compute Studio is based in the United States and the information we collect is governed by U.S. law.
+By accessing or using our Services or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries for use by Compute Studio as described in this Privacy Policy.
+If you choose to use our Services, you need to agree to our Terms and Conditions, which set out the contract between Compute Studio and its users.
+Compute Studio engages in a number of international activities.
+In connection with the management of those activities, Compute Studio may transfer information to other countries.
+By submitting your information to Compute Studio via the websites, or in connection with your interactions with Compute Studio offline, you consent to such transfers and to the processing of this information in other countries.

 ### Sharing of Information